zukunft/zukunft.com/docs/llm/pending.md

 show the missing db fields in the word default view the language e.g. as a small info line next to the description

+### triple

+add the missing db fields to the triple add and edit views: a language selection (language_id, preselected with the user language), the given name (name_given) as its own field beside the generated name (name_auto, display-only) so the user sees the difference and can empty the given name to fall back to the generated one, the condition formula selection (triple_condition_id) and, for users whose profile passes can_set_code_id, the code_id field; show the non-changeable fields impact and inactive as display-only info in the edit view next to the existing usage component